sahil-gusain/learningReact/README.md

 # tailwind css
 leading : line height refer the height between each line
 # Next js
-server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side componenets to perform mutaions on the server you can't use async and await in the client components in next js
+server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side components to perform mutations on the server you can't use async and await in the client components in next js
 # Miscellaneous
 DotEnv is a lightweight npm package that automatically loads environment variables from a .env file into the process.env object.

+# Backend
+middleware: it acts as the bridge or intermediary layer between different layers between different components of the applications.It acts as a interceptor that sits between the initial request and the final route handler.
+Types of middleware in express:
+Application-Level: Bound the entire  express applications using app.use() Route-Level:Associated with specific routes or paths.Useful for route-specific task app.use('/user/:id', (req, res, next))
+Error-handling: Handles errors during the request-response cycle.app.use((err, req, res, next))
+Built-in: Included with Express (e.g., express.json(), express.urlencoded()).Parses request bodies or serves static files
+Third-party: External packages (e.g., morgan, helmet).